Help

 Merge Folders

 Duplicate File Finder provides two options to merge folders on your Mac.
-You can merge similar folders the app found during the duplicates scan process.
-Also, you can choose any two folders on your Mac and merge them no matter whether they have duplicate files or not.
+You can merge similar folders the app found during the duplicate scan process.
+Also, you can choose any two folders on your Mac and merge them, no matter whether they have duplicate files or not.
 The steps of these two options slightly differ.

 If you want to merge any two folders on your Mac without scanning them for duplicate content, do the following: